-Month: May 2012 (Page 1 of 2)
+Month: May 2012 Page 1 of 2

 The usual attempts toÂ obfuscate and cast doubt upon the reasons behind the vote have quickly made their appearances, of course. Â While Virginia’s got a well established tradition of narrow-mindedness and willingness to use the power of the state to discriminate, one thing it simply cannot stand is actually labeling these actions for what they are.Â Â Waldo Jaquith does a great job of sorting out the vote here.

 I not only witnessed – but participated in – some awful behavior towards other kids.
 Did it kinda sorta make sense at the time?
 Sure.
 But as an adult, I look back, and I’m horrified at what a bunch of little monsters we were.
 And given the chance, I’d apologize a million times over for it.

 So when you’re given a chance, as an adult, to own up to it, and you equivocate?